essif-lab/framework/docs/tev2/toip-terminology-toolbox.md

 - Get the SAF of that [scope directory@];
 - Using its contents, locate the directory that contains its MRGs;
 - Using `vsn`, get the associated MRG;
-- If `id` is a list element of a `symphrase` field of some glossary entry, replace it with the `id`-field of that glossary entry;
+- If `id` is a list element of a `formphrases` field of some glossary entry, replace it with the `id`-field of that glossary entry;
 - Find the glossary entry that has an `id`-field that is the same as `id`;
 - Set `link` to the contents of the `url` field of that glossary entry;
 - Test that `link` points to an existing resource;